alex1431999/Medivialyzer/README.md

 savvy you can also clone the repo and make a build yourself.

 #### Why isn't my loot updating?
 The loot file takes about 30 minutes to update.
-You an force an update by logging out and back in.
+You can force an update by logging out and back in.
 This is a limitation by the game that we have to work around.

 If relogging does not fix it, make sure you have enabled the `automatically save loot messages to text file`